Category Archives: Royal Deaths and Illnesses

 Tomb of Mohammed Nadir Shah

-The late King was buried in a large mausoleum at Teppe Maranjan overlooking east Kabul.
+King Mohammed Nadir Shah was buried in a large mausoleum at Teppe Maranjan overlooking east Kabul.
 Now in near ruins, the mausoleum was constructed of marble and topped with a large metal dome.
-The crypt beneath the structure holds the tombs of the King and several members of his family.
+The crypt beneath the structure holds King Mohammed Nadir Shah’s tomb and the tombs of several family members.
 Nearby is the tomb of Sultan Mohammed Telai, the king’s great-great-grandfather.

 What happened to Abdul Khaliq?